Helvor/HASH_crack/README.md

 > Don't forget to install/update openssl, crunch and python3

+I'm using sha3-512 for the example but you can do it with other cipher

 ## Hash compare with a dico

 To create the dico : `crunch MIN MAX CARACTER -o FILE_OUTPUT`